djordon/polygon-partitioner/README.md

     This method handles polygons with holes and chords.

-The functions in this package use [JTS](https://github.com/locationtech/jts) Polygons as the class for the input Polygon.
+The functions in this package use [JTS](https://github.com/locationtech/jts) Polygons as the class for the input polygon.

 Installation